PNWS/PNWS/README.md

 Please ensure that if you are planning to deliver these to others that you sterilise them, always assume you are infected and take every precaution.

 # PNWS
-Face shield design to aid first line responders during the COVID19 Epidemic
+Face shield design to aid first line responders during the COVID19 Epidemic.
+This design was created by members of the Washington Sate 3D Face Shield Hub.

+If you are a medical professional and are in need of shields, please head to our website [faceshieldhub.org](https://www.faceshieldhub.org)

 This is an update of "DtM-v3.1 Face Shield PPE, 3D printable headband NO LOGO", item 3DPX-013359.